census-instrumentation/opencensus-specs/resource/Resource.md

 unicode character.

 Implementations MAY define a `Resource` data type, constructed from the parameters above.
-Resource MAY have getters for retrieving all the information used in `Resource` definition.
+`Resource` MUST have getters for retrieving all the information used in `Resource` definition.

 Example in Go:
 ```go